krisnej/krisnej/README.md

 ### What I like :heartpulse:
 * Languages (the ones you speak, not code :speech_balloon: :wink:)
-* solar-powered (I have so much more energy when the sun is shining! :sunny:)
 * Plants (lots of 'em!) :blossom: :cactus: :seedling:
-* Partner acrobatics :cartwheel:
+* Partner acrobatics
-* Meditation
+* Meditation :relieved:
-* bike-friendly infrastructure
+* Bike-friendly infrastructure :bike:

 ### 📫 How to reach me:
 * [LinkedIn](https://www.linkedin.com/in/kristina-nejdl/)